The Securities Litigation Review: United Kingdom - England & Wales

 - imposing suspensions and restrictions on firms from conducting regulated business and on regulated individuals from carrying out regulated functions; and

 - a private warning.

 In addition to its formal disciplinary powers, the FCA also has the ability to impose other sanctions, including banning an individual, suspending an issuer's securities from trading, varying or withdrawing a firm's permission or an individual's licensed status, and requiring redress or restitution to be paid where consumers have suffered loss as a result of a breach.
-In addition, the FCA may now require issuers to publish information and other corrective statements.62 Under the umbrella of the legislative implementation of the Markets in Financial Instruments Directive (MiFID), the regulators now have the power to require an investment firm, credit institution or recognised investment exchange to remove a person from the management board if the regulator considers it necessary for the purpose of the exercise by it of functions under MiFID or the Markets in Financial Instruments Regulation.63

 Jurisdictional reach of the FCA

 The FCA's jurisdiction is generally confined to conduct that occurs in the UK, although certain rules have wider territorial scope (most notably the requirement to disclose issues to the regulator).
 The nature of international securities transactions also means that there may often be a practical difficulty in determining whether it can be said that aspects of the transaction have taken place within the UK.
-The FCA is also empowered to conduct investigations in support of overseas regulators.67
+The FCA is also empowered to conduct investigations in support of overseas regulators.57

 The FCA's market abuse jurisdiction

-By contrast, the FCA must ensure that the provisions of the MAR are applied in the UK, not only in respect of all actions carried out in the UK, but also in respect of actions carried out abroad relating to financial instruments:
+By contrast, the FCA must ensure that the provisions of UK MAR are applied in the UK, not only in respect of all actions carried out in the UK, but also in respect of actions carried out abroad relating to financial instruments: